nicmenegoni/nicmenegoni/README.md

-- 👋 Hi, I’m @nicmenegoni a post-doctoral researcher working on structural, engineering and computational geology, especially on fracture related themes.
+- 👋 Hi, I’m @nicmenegoni an assitant professor (italian RTDb) working on structural, engineering and computational geology, especially on fracture related themes.
 - 👀 I’m interested in innovate the traditional geological analysis by the use of new and easily-available techniques (e.g. drones) and computational methods
 - 🌱 I’m currently learning python (slowly, due to the research work) and whatever interesting.
 - 💞️ I’m looking to collaborate on intergrate my MATLAB code in more usefull languages (e.g. python) and rendering software (e.g. CloudCompare, Unity)